 Since Disney’s acquisition of Fox, which incidentally gave them control of Deadpool, there have been a lot of problems.
-The level of infighting over what Deadpool 3 should be at Disney seems to be growing.
-Disney has never made a superhero movie like a Deadpool movie before and no one seems ready to actually pull the trigger.
+The level of infighting over what Deadpool 3 should be at Disney quickly grew out of control.
+Disney has never made a superhero movie like a Deadpool before and no one was eager to actually pull the trigger.

 Fans responded by saying that Liefeld isn’t involved in the production and Disney (true) and therefore was just speculating and doesn’t actually know what he’s talking about.
 Unfortunately for anyone anticipating Deadpool 3, it now seems that isn’t the cast.

 Robert Liefeld recently clarified his original comments saying, “Do I know that there is no movement on a Deadpool 3 right now?
 I know that.
 Yes.
 And does that worry me?
 No. Not at all.
 What I did was I answered a question honestly.
 And what I learned this week is, just lie.
 Just tell people everything is lollipop and unicorns and rainbows and you’ll be better off in your life because people want to be lied to.
 Just because some guy goes, ‘Yeah, We’re still moving along’ that’s code for ‘There’s nothing to see here.’“

 Liefeld’s previous comments make it pretty clear he’s not happy with what Disney’s doing at all.
 Here’s what he said before the clarification…

 “You know what I would love, I would love for Ryan Reynolds to be Green Lantern again.
 More than him to do Deadpool 3.
 I would love to see him (do that).“